What You Shouldn’t Do When Filing Bankruptcy

 Nassau and Suffolk County Bankruptcy Lawyers / Queens County Bankruptcy Attorneys

 Our bankruptcy attorneys have more than 100 years of combined legal experience.
-During the last three decades the Law Office of Elliot Schlissel has filed hundreds of Chapter 7 and Chapter 13 bankruptcies.
+During the last three decades the Law Offices of Schlissel DeCorpo has filed hundreds of Chapter 7 and Chapter 13 bankruptcies.
 Our attorneys have come across many mistakes, and misconceptions individuals who have filed bankruptcy have.
 The following advice applies to individuals who are considering filing for bankruptcy.

 Don’t Hide Assets